input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-07-addresses.md

 ## Pay to Script Hash

-The idea of P2SH is to provide a lot of flexibility to formulating complex rules for spending money.
+The idea of P2SH is to provide a lot of flexibility for formulating complex rules for spending money.
 Instead of sending a transaction to a public key address, we create a validator script that can take a so-called redemption script as a parameter.
 To redeem funds, we pass the redemption script to the